 How To Fondue

 I’ve been in this food blogging game for a long time.
 Even before the word blog was invented I had a couple of food related websites up and running way back in 2002.
-When you searched for “Fondue Recipes” in Google, my site was the number one result for many years.
+When you want to know how to fondue and searched Google for “Fondue Recipes”, my site was the number one result for many years.

 The fondue site was called GoFondue and for back then it was awesome.
 I hand coded the site in HTML/CSS because back then no one knew what a blog was.
 And I was always a big fan of fondue.
 Who doesn’t love hot cheese or chocolate and dunking things.
 Fondue is good stuff.